AlexaCMIndia/skill-sample-nodejs-premium-hello-world-modularized/README.md

 8. [Module 03](./03): Ask for purchase history
 9. [Module 03](./03): Ask for inventory of consumables (DynamoDB based persistence adapter used for keeping track)

-Each module builds on top of the previous module so module 3 covers all topics.
+Each module is self-sustainable and can be deployed independently but each builds on top of the previous one.
+Hence module 3 covers all topics.